Ectoparasites inhabit the skin or coat of another organism called the host for some time.

 Chewing lice reside within the hairs or feathers of their host and feed on skin and debris while sucking lice pierce the skin of the host and feed on blood and other body secretions.

 They typically spend their entire life on a single host, laying and cementing eggs known as nits on hairs or feathers.
-The eggs then hatch into nymphs, which moult three times before becoming fully grown, a process that takes about four weeks.
+The eggs then hatch into nymphs, which molt three times before becoming fully grown, which takes about four weeks.

 Mosquitoes

-Mosquitoes make up a group of about 3,500 species of flies belonging to the family Culicidae within the order Diptera.
+Mosquitoes comprise about 3,500 species of flies belonging to the family Culicidae within the order Diptera.

 The mosquito’s saliva is transmitted to the host during the bite and can cause an itchy rash.
-Furthermore, many species can ingest pathogens while biting and transfer them to future hosts.
+Furthermore, many species can ingest and transfer pathogens to future hosts while biting.

 In this way, mosquitoes are important vectors of diseases such as malaria, filariasis, Chikungunya, West Nile, dengue fever, yellow fever, and Zika virus.